-Johnson's name and work may be familiar to you if you've seen the 2016 movie Hidden Figures.
-The movie tells the story of Johnson and two other African American women who worked behind the scenes at NASA as "human computers."
-They did things like calculate orbital trajectories-important work when you're preparing to send people into space.
-Remarkably, they did this work at a time when women and minorities were often discouraged from pursuing high-level jobs.
+You may be conversant with Johnson's name and work if you've seen the 2016 movie Hidden Figures, which tells the story of Johnson and two other African American women who worked behind the scenes at NASA as "human computers."
+They did things like calculate orbital trajectories-vital work when you're preparing to send people into space.
+Remarkably, they did this work at a time when women and minorities were often dissuaded from pursuing high-level jobs.

-To get a job as a "human computer," of course, Johnson had to be really good at math-and she was.
+To get a job as a "human computer," of course, Johnson had to be extremely proficient at math-and she was.
 Born in West Virginia in 1918, Johnson was a whiz kid who skipped several grades in school.
 After graduating from college with high honors and a degree in mathematics, she began teaching at a public school.
 In 1953, Johnson heard that jobs for African American women with math and science backgrounds were available at the National Advisory Committee for Aeronautics (NACA, which later became part of NASA).
 It was then that Johnson applied and was offered a position.